tacone/rapyd-datatree/readme.md

 # DataTree for Rapyd

-This is a sortable widget only compatible with Laravel 4 and Rapyd 1.3.x.
-Hopefully once completed it will be merged in the master of Rapyd so that Laravel 5 users will be able to use it as well.
+If you use Laravel 5 you don't need this repository, the datatree has been merged in the core of [Rapyd](https://github.com/zofe/rapyd-laravel/)!

+If you use Laravel 4.2 and Rapyd you can use this repo to add the DataTree to your app.

 ## Installation

+Before beginning, you need to add to your composer Baum\Baum as we don't add it automatically for you.

 Add it to composer, add the service provider and publish the assets.